JoelPendleton/QDot-Detector/README.md

 * [Google Drive](https://drive.google.com/drive/folders/14Bx6TK4LVadTtzNFTQj293cKYk_5IurH?usp=sharing)

+### AWS Instance

+1. Create an EC2 Instance with at least 2 GPUs and 220GB of Elastic Block Storage.
+I used the g4dn.12xlarge instance type.
+I also added IAM role so I could access all S3 storage instances using the AWS CLI from within my EC2 instance.

+2. Use the following security group settings using your IP instead:

+3. Generate a public-private key pair so you can easily SHH into your instance.

+4. Once you are inside your EC2 instance, clone this repository.

 ### Trained weights
 1. Please download trained models by this project, then put them to $PATH_ROOT/output/pretained_weights.
+2. To get the weights for the R2CNN architecture, navigate to $PATH_ROOT/output and simply execute
+    ```sudo aws s3 sync s3://data-deep-learning-qmt/R2CNN-Output/ ./ ``` Perform this command ouside of the docker container since it does not
+    have the AWS CLI installed.

 ## Compile
     ```